-Why Are Rear-End Collisions More Deadly for Motorcyclists?
+Why Are Rear-End Accidents More Deadly for Motorcyclists?

 Another dangerous scenario can occur if the passenger vehicle rear-ending the motorcycle pushes it into a vehicle in front of it.
 This can cause the motorcycle and its rider to be crushed between two vehicles or to slide under the vehicle in front of him, with no protection for the rider.

-Motorists cause rear-end collisions with motorcycle riders by driving negligently.
+Motorists cause rear-end accidents with motorcycle riders by driving negligently.
 Some of the reasons for these crashes include:

 - Following too closely.
 Often motorists are not paying enough attention to the motorcycle in front of them at intersections.
 Motorcycles need less time and space to stop, so other drivers need to keep even more distance between themselves and a motorcycle to have sufficient time to stop—especially if a motorcycle rider must stop suddenly to avoid rear-ending someone else or when traffic requires it.
 Unfortunately, motorists are more likely to tailgate a motorcycle than other vehicles.